Approved at the AGM, May 26, 2001

 6.2 References to persons shall include companies, corporations, firms, institutions, societies, organizations, and any number or aggregate of persons.

-“AGM” refers to the annual general meeting of the Association;
+“AGM” refers to the annual general meeting of the General Assembly of the Association;

-“Articles” means the original or restated articles of incorporation or articles of amendment, amalgamation;
+“Articles” means the original or restated articles of incorporation or articles of amendment, amalgamation or continuance;

 “Association” refers to the Canadian Counselling and Psychotherapy Association;

-“Chapter” means a Special Interest Chapter and/or Regional Chapter;
+“Chapter” means a Special Interest Chapter and/or Regional Chapter of the Association;

-“Commencement Date” shall mean the date in which the elected President Elect begins his/her term as President Elect;
+“Commencement Date” shall mean the date in which the elected President-Elect begins their term as President-Elect;

 “General Assembly” has the meaning as defined in 2.1;

-“Meeting of Members” includes an annual meeting of Members or a special meeting of Members;
+“Meeting of Members” includes the AGM or any Special meeting of Members;

 “Ordinary resolution” means a resolution passed by a majority of not less than 50% plus 1 of the votes cast by Voting Members on that resolution;

-“Officer” refers to the Past President, President, President-Elect, Treasurer, Secretary and Chief Executive Officer of the Association;
+“Officer” refers to the Past President, President, President-Elect, Treasurer, Secretary and Chief Executive Officer of the Association, or any other officer duly appointed by the Board;

-“Professional Member “ means a Member who does not hold the designation of CCC, and includes members who are students, retirees, or have received an Honorary Life Membership, and collectively is referred to as the Professional Membership;
+“Professional Member” means a Member who does not hold the designation of CCC, and includes Student Members, Retired Members and Honorary Life Members, and collectively is referred to as the Professional Members;

 “Region” has the meaning as defined in 3.2.1.2;